-The Bank held \$12.7 million in bank-owned life insurance at both December 31, 2020 and 2019.
+The Bank held \$13.0 million in bank-owned life insurance at December 31, 2021, as compared to \$12.7 million at December 31, 2020.
 In 2020, the Bank surrendered a policy and received proceeds of \$289,000.
 The policies, which insure the life of a current Bank executive, accrete at a variable rate of interest with minimum stated guaranteed rates.
-The Bank monitors the financial strength and counterparty credit ratings of the policy issuers and has determined that at December 31, 2020, two of three issuers were rated at or above Bank guidelines.
-The third issuer retained a rating from A.M.
-Best one notch below Bank guidelines at A-, while the issuer's Standard and Poor rating was below Bank guidelines at BBB (Good).
+The Bank monitors the financial strength and counterparty credit ratings of the policy issuers and has determined that at December 31, 2021, one of three issuers was rated at or above Bank guidelines.
+Of the other two issuers, one retained a rating from A.M.
+Best one notch below Bank guidelines at A- (with a negative outlook), while the other retained a rating from Fitch and S&P one notch below Bank guidelines at A- (with a negative outlook).